Auto Insurance Terms Glossary

 Underwriting: The process an insurance company uses when deciding to accept or reject an application for coverage.

-Uninsured motorist property damage coverage (UMPD): Helps pay for medical bills, pain and suffering related to bodily injuries caused by a driver who is uninsured.
+Uninsured motorist property damage coverage (UMPD): Helps pay for damages to your insured car when the damages are caused by a driver who is uninsured or caused by a hit-and-run driver.
 Not available in all states.
+This coverage is typically not necessary if your car has collision coverage.

 VIN: Vehicle Identification Number.
 This is a unique 17-character sequence containing both letters and numbers that identifies a vehicle.